showlet/auto-setup/README.md

-# Quick devbox
+# dev-setup
-collection of scripts that configure different parts of my development environment.
+collection of scripts that configure different parts of the development environment i use.

 ### How